iboss21/TheLuxEmpire_CarPack/README.md

 adjusted inside view, hands holding the wheel. weights, handling, etc...

-no cars over 100mb. all loads as blue and max yello. no red texture issues.
+no cars over 100mb. all loads as blue and max yellow. no red texture issues.

 ```lua
 Car Catalog: